ML4BM-Lab/DeepRBP/README.md

 * `--storage_path`: Full path to the Optuna SQLite database file where all trial information will be stored.
 * `--n_trials`: Number of parameter combinations to try using Optuna. 💡 We run 250 trials per GPU (total 1000 trials), as recommended by Optuna's TPE sampler (100–1000 trials for best results).
 * `--config_path`: Path to the YAML config file defining model architecture and training parameters.
-* `--output_dir`: Directory to save all results, logs, and intermediate files during the optimization.
+* `--output_dir`: Directory to save all results, logs, and intermediate f  iles during the optimization.
 * `--num_workers`: Number of worker threads for data loading. `0` is safe for most environments; increase if your system allows.
 * `--min_delta`: Minimum performance improvement threshold to continue training.
 If the monitored metric improves less than this value, it may trigger early stopping.
 * `--patience`: Number of epochs to wait without improvement before stopping training.